acropolis914/hyprsettings/README.md

 python src/ui.py
 ```

-> Make sure to replace `SUPER, I` with the key combination you want to use.
+> Make sure to replace `SUPER, I` with the key combination you want to use if you still bind manually.